fortes/dotfiles/README.md

 bash <(wget -qO- https://raw.github.com/fortes/dotfiles/master/bootstrap.sh)
 ```

+You may need to add `--no-check-certificate` for the `wget` call, but that's kinda dangerous.

 ## Setup

 Once you've run setup, you'll still have to do the following manual steps: